AngleProtocol/angle-transmuter/README.md

 ---

-### Verify on Ethercsan ✅
+### Verify on Etherscan ✅

-Follow the instruction `https://github.com/zdenham/diamond-etherscan/blob/main/README.md` - you will have to download the repo - and upload the dummy implementation `./scripts/generated/DummyDiamonImplementation.sol`.
+If you are a governor, follow the instruction `https://github.com/zdenham/diamond-etherscan/blob/main/README.md` - you will have to download the repo - and upload the dummy implementation `./scripts/generated/DummyDiamonImplementation.sol`.
 Run the script `./scripts/gnosis/VerifyProxyEtherscan.s.sol` - it will deploy an etherscan facet (it should only be done once) and deploy a dummy implementation which has all facets entrypoints.
 Then go to Etherscan and point the `DiamondProxy` to the `DiamondEtherscanFacet` contract.